Name: Brad Walker

 How did your career progress after graduating from Bentley?

 I was a Marketing major and ended up landing a job at FunJet vacations as an account manager in Milwaukee (my hometown).
 Once I realized I wanted to pursue something else, I found an internship in media relations at Holy Cross.
 I highlighted my marketing degree and previous basketball playing experience to get me in the door.
 After a year and a half at Holy Cross, I got my first full-time gig as a media relations assistant at the Mid-Continent Conference (an NCAAA DI conference in Illinois).
-That started a 17-year career in college athletics.
+That started a long career in college athletics.
 After three years working mainly in media relations, I was able to parlay that into marketing, TV, and sports administration duties along the way.
-Eventually, I was named associate commissioner and chief operating officer at the Ohio Valley Conference, and in 2016 became head of basketball operations for the NBA G League.
+Eventually, I was named associate commissioner and chief operating officer at the Ohio Valley Conference, and from 2016 – 2021 was the head of basketball operations for the NBA G League.

 How have the skills you learned at Bentley played a role in your careers?